MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 #### 7.1.1 Cloud Source Repository

-Fully featured Git repository hosted on GCP
+Fully featured Git repository hosted on GCP:

 - code is kept private for the GCP project
 - uses IAM permissions to protect it